Micro0x00/Web-Security-Outline/README.md

 ### Understanding OSI and TCP/IP Models

 - Layers and their role in web communication
-- Key protocols: TCP, UDP, and DNS,HTTP
+- Key protocols: TCP, UDP, and DNS, HTTP
+- Etc,
 ### HTTP Protocol

 - Request and response lifecycle
 - HTTP methods (GET, POST, PUT, DELETE, etc.)
 - Status codes and their significance
 - Headers and cookies
-- etc
+- Etc,

 ### SSL/TLS and HTTPS